Digital-Naturalism-Laboratories/Mothbox/docs/docs/usage/initialsetup.md

+{: .important }
+> Connecting to the Internet (Coming Soon!)
+>
+> You might notice in the "mothbox_settings.csv" that there are settings for a wifi SSID and password!
+They currently don't do anything!
+They are just placeholders for us implementing a way to easily connect to whatever wifi you want.
+Meanwhile, if the mothbox cannot find an internet it knows, it will create a [hotspot](https://www.raspberryconnect.com/projects/65-raspberrypi-hotspot-accesspoints/203-automated-switching-accesspoint-wifi-network) called "mothboxwifi" with the password:"lunaluna"

 #### Set Internet time

+First, **make sure your device is in DEBUG MODE.** If it is in an Active or Standby mode, it will turn off its wifi to save power!

 Create a hotspot with your phone with the following username
 > SSID: DINALAB
 > wifipass: iloveyardpigs